-If you can’t get a loan or any other type of credit from high street lenders, it can make things very difficult when an emergency arises.
-What do you do if your car fails its MOT and you can't get to work?
-You’re in the catch-22 situation of not being able to afford the repairs, but not being able to get to work to earn the money to pay for them.
+If you can’t get a loan or any other type of credit from high street lenders, it can make things difficult if an emergency arises.

-Why is it difficult to get a loan with bad credit history?
+Why is it difficult to get a loan with a bad credit history?

-If you’ve found it difficult to get credit, whether it’s a loan, a credit card or even a phone contract, it’s highly likely you have a low credit rating.
+If you’ve found it difficult to get credit, whether it’s a loan, credit card or even a phone contract, it might be because you have a low credit rating.

-When you apply for credit from a bank or similar provider, the lender will use your credit history to calculate the risk of granting you credit.
-If the risk is too high or, in other words, they think there’s a good chance you won’t be able to keep up with the repayments, your loan application will be refused.
+When you apply for credit from a bank or similar provider, the lender will use your credit history to calculate the risk of giving you a loan.
+They can refuse your application if they think the risk is too high.

-Lenders base their decisions on the contents of your credit file, which they request from one of the UK’s three credit reference agencies.
+Lenders base some of their decisions on the contents of your credit file, which they request from one of the UK’s three credit reference agencies.

-Although the lender will take many factors into account while making their decision, the most influential will be your credit history and current credit score.
-A poor credit history or low credit score will make it extremely unlikely for your application to be approved, although every lender differs in terms of the criteria they use.
+Although the lender will take many factors into account when making their decision, one of the most influential is often your credit history and current credit score.

 What is a bad credit history and why do I have one?

-Having a poor credit history simply means that, at some point in the past, you've had difficulties repaying a loan, credit card or other form of credit.
-Perhaps you missed some car repayments or couldn't manage the water bill, only to wind up with a county court judgement (CCJ).
-It could even be that you’ve made one too many applications for credit in the past, which can raise red flags for lenders.
+Having a bad credit history or a poor credit history means that at some point in the past you've had difficulties repaying a loan, credit card or some other form of credit.
+Perhaps you missed some car repayments or couldn't manage the water bill, which may have resulted in a County Court Judgement (CCJ).
+Your credit file holds all this information.